LordSpudnik/Organizational-Chart/README.md

 ## About

-The Organizational Chart project visually represents the structure of an organization, displaying the relationships between employees, teams, and departments.
+The Organization Chart project visually represents the structure of an organization, displaying the relationships between employees, teams, and departments.
 This tool was designed to help Cafs Infotech easily manage and visualize their company structure.

 ## Features